This is a quick post to let everyone know where I’ve been writing this week:

 Jenn J McLeod invited me to be part of her series, ‘A Letter to My Younger Self’, so I wrote to my twelve-year-old self and, as it turned out, I had a fair bit to tell her.
 I could have gone on and on, but I cut it down to the bare essentials …

 This is your 49-year-old self here.
 I’m a bit stouter, creakier, and have a few more creases in my skin, but inside my head, I’m still the same as you.
 All of the things you love—walking in the bush, swimming in the ocean, music, reading—I still love, too.
 You’re still here.

 I’ve learnt loads in the intervening years, though, and I’d like to share a few of them with you:

 Firstly, you are a good girl and you are lovable.
 You should have been told this from the minute you were born, so that you’d know it inside your heart.
 But you weren’t.
 If I was with you now, I’d tell you that you’re not a bad person, you’re not selfish, and you’re not a bitch, and I’d keep telling you until you believed it …

 Click here to read the rest of what I had to say to young Lou …

-My piece, Freedom to Imagine, is about play and imagination and the games I played as a child.
+Here’s the piece I wrote, Freedom to Imagine, about play and imagination and the games I played as a child.

 When I was a kid, we seemed to have days and days with no commitments and nothing to do.
 Weekend sport hadn’t been invented, and homework could be dashed off in milliseconds, so there was plenty of time for reading and playing.